EqualExperts/data-studio-exercise-python-sql/README.md

 ## Exercise Instructions

 This is a bootstrap project to load interesting data from a Stack Exchange dataset into a data warehouse.
 You are free to change anything about this bootstrap solution as you see fit, so long as it can still be executed by a reviewer.
+Please submit your solution as a Zip archive.

 - The project is set up to use Pipenv & Python 3.8
 - SQLite3 provides an infrastructure-free simple data warehouse stand-in